iyulab/DollarSignEngine/README.md

 # DollarSignEngine

-Dynamically evaluate and interpolate C# expressions at runtime with ease, leveraging a powerful expression evaluation engine.
+Dynamically evaluate and interpolate C# expressions at runtime with ease, leveraging the power of the Roslyn compiler.

 ## Introduction